 The simple flowchart that follows illustrates key areas for a transition to an Agile way of managing Risk.

-This concludes my introduction to mission and value proposition of an Agile Operational Risk Management model; if you wish to follow-up on the topic, then feel free to reach out by commenting or messaging me on LinkedIn (or Twitter).
+This concludes my introduction to mission and value proposition of an Agile Operational Risk Management model; if you wish to follow-up on the topic, then feel free to reach out over LinkedIn or email (see top header).